brontosaurusrex/brontosaurusrex.github.io/_posts/2026-09-23-standardization-is-useful.md

 ## Why CERN Chose Debian 13 for Its Accelerator Computers

-CERN selected **Debian 13 (â€œTrixieâ€)** for approximately 2,200 industrial and embedded computers that control electronics throughout its accelerator complex.
+CERN selected **Debian 13 (Trixie)** for approximately 2,200 industrial and embedded computers that control electronics throughout its accelerator complex.
 The central reason was simple: changing the operating system was considerably safer and cheaper than replacing decades' worth of functioning, deeply integrated hardware.

 ## Older hardware remains essential